List of The Price Is Right pricing games: Finish Line

 Six small prizes were described in three pairs.
 For each pair, the contestant tried to pick the more expensive item.
 The sum of the prices of the rejected prizes made up a finish line that a miniature horse and jockey would have to cross.
 After all three choices were made, the horse moved one step for each dollar in the total value of the prizes the contestant had selected.
 If the horse passed the finish line, the contestant won a larger prize.
 Regardless of the outcome, the contestant kept the three chosen prizes.

 Fortune Hunter

-Fortune Hunter was played for four prizes and $5,000.
-It involved four boxes, one of which contained the cash prize.
-The host read three clues to help the contestant eliminate the prizes associated with them, based on their prices.
-The remaining box was then opened.
-If the cash was hidden inside, the contestant won everything.
-However, if the chosen box was empty, the contestant won nothing.
+Four prizes were displayed, each with a gift box next to it; one box contained a $5,000 cash prize.
+Host Bob Barker read three clues to help the contestant eliminate the prizes associated with them, based on their prices, after which the box for the one remaining prize was opened.
+The contestant won all four prizes and the $5,000 if that box contained the cash, or nothing if it was empty.

 The contestant did not have to eliminate the prizes in the order the clues were read.
 The prizes could be eliminated in any order, as long as only the box that contained the money was left.